[Iwate Prefecture] 7 famous waters in Iwate Prefecture! Sweetfish and salmon swim upstream in the famous water that flows through the city!

 GOOGLE MAP

-There has been a spa at the foot of Mt.
-Sugawa (Mt.
-Kurikoma) for over 300 years, and the spring water ``Hyakkosui'' was used by the gouriki who carried the luggage of bathers back in the day.
-It is said to have quenched their thirst.
+There has been a hot spring resort at the foot of Mt.
+Sugawa (Mount Kurikoma) for over 300 years, and it is said that the spring water "Hyakko Water" used by the men who carried the luggage of the hot spring visitors long ago quenched their thirst

-Although it was damaged in the 2008 Iwate-Miyagi Nairiku Earthquake, it was rebuilt at its current location and has become a famous water source that is constantly visited by residents and tourists.
+Although it was damaged in the 2008 Iwate-Miyagi Inland Earthquake, it has been rebuilt in its current location and is now a famous spring where residents and tourists can be seen constantly drawing water

 INFORMATION

-• URL: 100 Famous Waters of the Heisei Period Official Website
+• URL: Heisei's 100 Best Waters Official Website

 GOOGLE MAP